schneebergerlab/GameteBinning/Manual.md

     genome=pre_asm_pilon.fasta
     purge_haplotigs purge -g ${genome} -c coverage_stats.csv -t 16 -o curated -d -b ${ABAM} -wind_min 1000 -wind_nmax 250 -v

-Re-check haplotigs (blast them with the curated genome, i.e., the one built up with selected primary contigs),
+Re-check haplotigs (blast them with the curated genome, i.e., the one built up with selected primary contigs).
+If a defined haplotig is not covered by more than 50% (by primary contigs), correct it as a primary contig, and merge it with curated.fasta.
+(Note, visualization of the blast result with R_scripts_aux/visualize_blast_haplotig_against_purged.R -- necessary settings on paths needed).

     db=curated.fasta
     makeblastdb -in ${db} -dbtype nucl > formatdb.log